'Dope' Director On Geekdom, The N-Word And Confronting Racism With Comedy

 (SOUNDBITE OF SONG, "GO HEAD")

 AWREEOH: (Singing) Yeah, first day of school.
-Hey, good grades are cool.
+Hey, good grades are cool, uh-huh.
 Trying to find a new way to rule, yeah, and land a new major boo.
-Hey, my mind is like a ride, bumpy and cheesy inside.
+Hey, my mind is like a ride, bumping Young Jeezy inside.
 Yeah, I march to the beat of my own drum and tomorrow don't care about the outcome.
 Work, who cares to?
 I love her T-shirts and her hairdos.
 No makeup, only on her eyes.
 You like her cakes, get them online.
 Let's be friends, it's been too long.
 No [expletive] I'll put you on.
 Let's go shopping, what is this?
 Take that up street [expletive].
 I won't act like a gangster would.
 And no you can't [expletive] with my hood.
 It seems that lately your homeboys try to play me.
 Stay acting shady, my ego might just make me.
 Go head, go head, make some noise.
-Make some noise.
+Make some noise…

 GROSS: That's music from the soundtrack of "Dope," song written by Pharrell and performed by the three main characters.
 My guest is Rick Famuyiwa who wrote and directed "Dope."
 Your main character, Malcolm, is raised by a single mother who's a bus driver.
 His father is Nigerian but he - but Malcolm has only had basically one interaction with his father.
 And then we see in a flashback his father slipping through the mail slot of the house a DVD of his favorite film "Super Fly," the father's favorite film.
 So let's talk about your story.
 Your parents are from Nigeria.